Tennessee Housing Needs

 Regional Needs Assessments and Market Analyses

-All Tennesseans ideally would have a full continuum of housing options available in their communities, from supportive housing to market-rate homeownership.
-A full continuum of housing options available enables households to move rightward more easily toward greater levels of housing stability and wealth.
-In addition, a full continuum of housing options ensures households who experience hardships can move leftward without necessitating housing instability.
+Ideally, all Tennesseans would have a full continuum of housing options available in their communities, from supportive housing to market-rate homeownership.
+A full continuum of housing options available enables households to move toward greater levels of housing stability and wealth.
+In addition, a full continuum of housing options ensures experiencing hardships do not necessitate housing instability.

 Housing Indicators

-THDA's Housing Indicators is a GIS tool designed to help users explore and interact with a range of housing-related metrics for Tennessee's 95 counties.
+THDA's Housing Indicators is a GIS dashboard designed to help users explore and interact with a range of housing-related metrics for Tennessee's 95 counties.
 Users can explore trends in Tennessee's population, households, renter housing and households, owner housing and households, overall housing stock, home sales, transportation, and experiences of cost burden.
+This dashboard was released in March 2025, using the most recently available data at the time.
+Please check back for updates!